prisma/language-tools/packages/vscode/CONTRIBUTING.md

 ## Development

-- Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder.
+- Run `npm install` in the root folder.
+This installs all necessary npm modules in both the vscode and language-server folder.
 - Run `npm run watch`.
 - Open VS Code on this folder.
 - Switch to the debug viewlet.